L2S-lab/natnet_ros2/README.md

 ### Current Features:

  - Easy gui interface to control the node.
- - Rigid bodies are published as `geometry_msgs/PoseStamped` under name given in the Motive, i.e `/natnet_ros/<body-name>/pose`.
+ - Rigid bodies are published as `geometry_msgs/PoseStamped` under name given in the Motive, i.e `/<body-name>/pose`.
 Plus those are also broadcasting as `tf` frame for rviz
- - Markers of the rigid bodies are published ad `geometry_msgs/PointStamped` unuder the name `/natnet_ros/<body-name>/marker#/pose`
+ - Markers of the rigid bodies are published ad `geometry_msgs/PointStamped` unuder the name `/<body-name>/marker#/pose`
- - Unlabeled markers with the initial position and the name mentione in the `/config/initiate.yaml`are published as `geometry_msgs/PoseStamped` unuder the name `/natnet_ros/<name-in-config-file>/pose`.
+ - Unlabeled markers with the initial position and the name mentione in the `/config/initiate.yaml`are published as `geometry_msgs/PoseStamped` or `geometry_msgs/PointStamped` unuder the name `/<name-in-config-file>/pose`.
 Plus those are also broadcasting as `tf` frame for rviz.
 The marker position is updated based on Iterative closest point (nearest neighbour)
  - Unlabled markers can be also published as `sensor_msgs/PointCloud`
  - Different options for publishing and logging the data